luozhanming/BannerView/README.md

 * Show the indicators to let you know which item is showing.
 * Customize the indicators color or use the app theme color by default.
 * Wrap your entity object to the BannerItem.
+* Provide the interface when you click the item to handle the item click event.

 ## Usage
 1.Add the BannerView on the layout file.